-On OneSIMCard, we found three unauthorized access vulnerabilities affecting IoT SIM cards (the first two issues have been fixed).
-An attacker can block the cellular connectivity and internet access for any IoT SIM in the platform, by sending web requests with the SIM number of the victim, which is a unique 15-digit numeric value.
+On OneSIMCard, we found four unauthorized access vulnerabilities affecting IoT SIM cards (the first three issues have been fixed).
+An attacker can block the cellular connectivity and internet access for any IoT SIM in the platform, by sending web requests with the SIM number of the victim, which is a unique 15-digit numeric value.4 An attacker could remove the IMEI lock set on any IoT SIM card as well as set arbitrary IMEI lock on any IoT SIM card by providing the victim's 15digit SIM number.
 An attacker can also set country restrictions for any IoT SIM card, which would restrict the data access of the IoT SIM card in the countries specified by the attacker.
-On OneSIMCard, an attacker could remove the IMEI lock set on any IoT SIM card as well as set arbitrary IMEI lock on any IoT SIM card by providing the victim's 15-digit SIM number (fixed during our testing).
 Only existing users with SIM cards assigned to their accounts can perform these attacks.
 An attacker can use the broken authentication in SIM registration process (see Sec.
-4.1) to obtain such an account.
+V-A) to obtain such an account.

 Alerts.
 We found unauthorized access vulnerabilities in the alerts configuration on KeepGo and TheThings.io, using which attackers can exfiltrate sensitive information as well as modify the configured alerts.
 On KeepGo, users can set rules to trigger an email alert notification if the account balance falls under a set threshold.
 An attacker could modify this rule for any user by providing account ID (a 4-digit number), condition value (containing the threshold amount in USD) and the desired email address in a POST request.
 The attacker could set a large negative value as the threshold and as a result, the alert would not be triggered.
 An attacker could also redirect the alerts to an arbitrary email address.
-In both cases, the user would not receive the notification in time, which may lead to service disruption.
-KeepGo users can set rules to keep track of data usage and detect changes in IMEI corresponding to IoT SIM cards.
-An attacker can view the rules set by other users by providing the 3-digit line rule ID.
-However, the platform blocks unauthorized attempts to modify or delete these rules.
+In both cases, the user would not receive the notification in time, which may lead to

-&lt;sup>4As from the purchased cards, OneSIMCard apparently uses sequential SIM numbers.
+4As from the purchased cards, OneSIMCard apparently uses sequential SIM numbers.

-The Things.io contains a module named Cloud Code, allowing users to write jobs, functions, and triggers on the platform [55].
+TheThings.io contains a module named Cloud Code, allowing users to write jobs, functions, and triggers on the platform [44].
 An attacker can view the cloud codes of other users, by providing a 5-digit organization ID (easily enumerated).
-The Things.io lets users utilize third party services e.g., Twilio (for SMS/voice alerts), and SendGrid, Mandrill, SES, and Gmail (for emails) while defining triggers.
+TheThings.io lets users utilize third party services e.g., Twilio (for SMS/voice alerts), and SendGrid, Mandrill, SES, and Gmail (for emails) while defining triggers.
 The unauthorized access vulnerability in Cloud Code exposes the authentication credentials (e.g., API keys, tokens) for these third party services as well.
 These credentials can be abused in several ways, e.g., to retrieve sensitive information such as metadata of emails previously sent, to use the service APIs for free (incurred cost will be billed to the victim), and to launch phishing attacks via emails and SMS messages.
 Another access vulnerability in the Alerts Manager module (which generates alerts depending on user-set conditions), allows an attacker to delete the alerts set by any user, leading to potential service disruptions.